The Landsgemeinde of Glarus

 Proceedings

 Its functioning, symbolism, voting procedures (raising hands with ballot papers) and powers have mostly stayed the same.
-What has changed is the composition (with women since 1971) and the voting on many more tasks.
+What has changed is the composition (with women since 1971) and the voting on many more issues.

 Discussion